 3.1.1 The elected officers of NSC shall serve on the Executive Committee.
-This includes the President, Vice President, Financial Director, Administrative Director, and Senate Representative.
+This includes the President, Vice President, Financial Director, Membership Director, and Senate Representative.

 3.1.2 The chairpersons of all standing committees shall also serve on the Executive Committee.
-This includes the Academic Affairs, Catalyst, Community Involvement, Internal Relations, Legislative, Public Relations, Professional Development, and Student/Faculty Chairs.
+This includes the Catalyst, Community Involvement, Diversity and Inclusion, Internal Relations, Legislative, Public Relations, Professional Development, and Student/Faculty Chairs.

 3.1.3 The coordinators shall also serve on the Executive Committee.
 This includes the Technology Coordinator and Outreach Coordinator.

 3.2 No person may simultaneously be a member of the Senate of College Councils Executive Committee or Leadership Team and a member of the NSC Executive Committee.

 3.3 The Executive Committee shall meet weekly during long semesters at a time unanimously agreed upon by the Committee.